CCCSE Home | CCSSE

 For an additional fee, a participating SENSE college may add a maximum of two Special-Focus Modules of up to 12 items each to the survey.
 These modules may be chosen from the SENSE collection of Standard Special-Focus Modules.
 Alternatively, a college may opt to create Custom Special-Focus Modules by selecting items from the Additional Items Catalog, developing new items, or submitting a combination of both.
 Please visit the Options and Rates section of the website for more information.

-Note: For SENSE 2023, participating colleges that select not to administer two special-focus modules of their own choosing will automatically receive a 12-item module on Mental Health and Well-Being free of charge.
+Note: For SENSE 2024, participating colleges that select not to administer two special-focus modules of their own choosing will automatically receive a 12-item module on Culture of Caring free of charge.

 CCCSE Responds to Questions Regarding Student Engagement Surveys